yannicklansink/Dev-info-support-.net/Blok 7/SECDEV.md

 Cross-Site Request Forgery: Gebruiker dwingen statuswijzigingen uit te voeren zoals overboekingen, wijzigen gegevens, etc. Komt vaak Social Engineering bij kijken.

+Cross-Site Scripting (XSS): an attack in which an attacker injects malicious executable scripts into the code of a trusted application or website

+Referer: The **`Referer`** HTTP request header contains the absolute or partial address from which a resource has been requested.
+The `Referer` header allows a server to identify referring pages that people are visiting from or where requested resources are being used.

+HTTP response:
+- 200: Ok
+- 300: Redirects
+- 400: Bad request gebruiker
+-